Sat · June 13 · 2026 1:00 — 5:00 PM New Castle Community Center

 Five pieces every pitch needs.

 Your team picks any angle on teen mental health — anxiety, sleep, social media, loneliness, transitions, anything.
-By 3 PM, your pitch deck has to answer all five of these clearly enough that a judge could fund it.
+By 3 PM, your pitch deck has to answer all five of these clearly enough that the town could implement it.

 01